TotallyNotChase/c-iterators/Typeclass Pattern.md

 Then it simply defines a static typeclass, stores the function pointer given and returns the `Showable` struct, wrapping the `x` argument within.

 # Usage
-Once the typeclass and typeclass instance structs have been defined, all the user has to do is call `impl_iterator` with their own type and the function implementation(s) required for the typeclass.
-The declaration of the function defined by `impl_iterator` can then be included in a header.
+Once the typeclass and typeclass instance structs have been defined, all the user has to do is call the `impl_` macro with their own type and the function implementation(s) required for the typeclass.
+The declaration of the function defined by said macro can then be included in a header.
 After that, that function can be used to turn the concrete type into its typeclass instance.

 Here's an example of implementing the previously defined `Show` typeclass for an enum-
 ```c